BeaAnt/multiEnvironmentDeploy/README.md

 **development environment:**
 1.Create a AWS EC2 instance with an Ubuntu machine image and download the ssh keys
-2.Install and configure the nginx web server
+2.Install and configure Nginx web server

 **production environment:**
 1.Create a AWS EC2 instance with an Ubuntu machine image and download the ssh keys
-2.Install and configure nginx web server
+2.Install and configure Nginx web server

 ## Deploy Website to Multiple Environments with GitHub Actions